VivekVishwakarma12345/Stripe-Payment-Integration/README.md

 ## 📌 Overview
+Contributed to building a secure and scalable Stripe Payment Integration System using Java Spring Boot in a microservices architecture on AWS.
+Participated in implementing payment processing, payment status management, Stripe PSP REST API integration, notification handling, security enhancements, and error management.
+Explored Spring AI with OpenAI LLM and integrated ActiveMQ for asynchronous messaging.
+Followed RESTful standards, applied design patterns, and strengthened debugging and problem-solving skills.
 This project is a **Stripe Payment Service Provider Integration System** built using **Core Java** and **Spring Boot**.
 The main goal is to simulate how real-world **payment processing systems (PSPs)** like **Stripe** or **Razorpay** work in production environments.